scrapy/scrapy/docs/intro/tutorial.rst

-The result of running ``response.css('title')`` is a list-like object called :class:`~scrapy.selector.SelectorList`, which represents a list of :class:`~scrapy.Selector` objects that wrap around XML/HTML elements and allow you to run further queries to fine-grain the selection or extract the data.
+The result of running ``response.css('title')`` is a list-like object called :class:`~scrapy.selector.SelectorList`, which represents a list of :class:`~scrapy.Selector` objects that wrap around XML/HTML elements and allow you to run further queries to refine the selection or extract the data.

 To extract the text from the title above, you can do: